Our review score is based on thorough real-world testing and is always held up against comparable models.How We Test

 With a bit more power than the Inokim Mini 2, the Inokim Light 2 offers good speed, range, and features like front and rear lighting and an LCD on the throttle.
-It’s best for short or medium-length commutes, especially if you keep the speed around 10 mph or so.
-Thanks to its lightweight, portable design, it’s easy to take on a bus, train, or store in the trunk of a car.
+This electric scooter is best for short or medium-length commutes, especially if you keep the speed around 10 mph or so.
+Thanks to its lightweight, portable design, it’s easy to take on a bus, train or store in the trunk of a car.
 For its size, it’s got a lot of great features.
 Let’s dig into its specs:

 The Inokim Light 2 has a rear-wheel drive.
 The motor delivers 350 watts of base power, with peak power up to 650 watts.
 The lithium-ion battery is 36 volts with 10.4Ah.
 That size gives you at least 15 miles per charge, though INOKIM says you can get up 20 miles depending on your speed and the terrain.
 It takes 4-5 hours to charge the battery.
 INOKIM doesn’t have a specific hill incline on their product page, but this scooter can handle “slight inclines” well.